Thomas1430352/spotithran/README.md

 # spotithran
-a spotify api application taht finds users top 50 song's tempo, and musical key.
+a Spotify api application that finds users top 50 song's tempos, and musical keys.
 Also outputs average tempo, and most listened to key,
+# I tried making a webpage but Spotify changed their developer applications api so you can not make webpages with the api as a hobbyist.